 The highest system need scenario represents when the capacity shortage is most likely to occur.
 In this scenario, the system reaches peak sale with low solar output.
-The highest system need hours are hours ending 19 to 22 in the summer months with an unloaded capacity margin less than 6% in the CAISO annual summer assessment or identified as loss of load hour in the CPUC ELCC study for wind and solar resources.
+The highest system need hours are hours ending 19 to 22 in the summer months during low supply conditions.
+For on-shore wind and solar resources low supply conditions are identified as hours with an unloaded capacity margin less than 6% in the CAISO annual summer assessment or identified as loss of load hour in the CPUC ELCC study for wind and solar resources.
+For off-shore wind resources, low supply conditions are defined as hours with high ISO load2.